HariRamKrishna/HariRamKrishna.github.io/_posts/2018-02-04-welcome-to-tauseef-blog.markdown

 ---
 layout: post
-title:  "Welcome to my trashes!"
+title:  "trash"
 date:   2022-01-22 21:28:15 +0700
 ---
-First of all, Thank you for stopping by.
+Thank you for stopping by.

-# Trashes are here...
 this space is left as a place to dump my poems.
-If you want to dump yours too, mail me!